 run cycle, but the motor will stop

-and will allow you to verify any of the data parameters you wish.
+and will allow you to verify any of the data

 The time may be seen by pressing the LAPSE time key and the start and stop

 the VERIFY key followed by the CAP ON or CAP OFF